thefnox/Tiramisu/readme.txt

 * Bugfixes on the Options menu.

-* Moved ALL the configuration options to configuration.lua, including clientside options too, this is to easen up the task of editing tiramisu
+* Moved ALL the configuration options to configuration.lua, including clientside options too, this is to easen up the task of editing Tiramisu

 * Moved ALL the VGUI and HUD drawing hooks to a single cl_skin.lua file, using derma.Hook.
 You can now change the way each and every element of the schema looks just by modifying a single file.